 Students can declare a major or acquire a minor in international studies through the Department of Political Science, Criminal Justice, and Organizational Leadership.

-Both programs give students an opportunity to take courses from four international fields.
+Both the interational studies major and minor give students an opportunity to take courses from four international fields.
 Electives are divided into options to meet each student's interests and career plans.

-In some of the options, students are urged to consider studying abroad during the summer term.
+In some of the options, students are urged to consider studying abroad during their time at NKU.